Are You a Leader? Become a Nurse Administrator

 Helpful Personality Traits and Skills

-“Individuals who hold these positions have good working interprofessional relationships, strong communication skills, and a bedside understanding of how to deliver excellent patient-centered care.”
+“Individuals who hold these positions have good working interprofessional relationships, strong communication skills, and a bedside understanding of how to deliver excellent patient-centered care,” she says.

 What Education Is Required?

 Your education will depend on the role you want but, in general, it’s best to aim for an advanced degree.
-While you might be able to find nurse administrator roles before you complete your BSN, most employers are looking for nurses with MSNs.
+While you might be able to find nurse administrator roles with a Bachelor of Science in Nursing (BSN), most employers are looking for nurses with MSNs.
 Additionally, many employers will want nurses who also have completed postgraduate coursework in nursing administration.

-While you might be able to find nurse administrator roles with an ADN or BSN, most employers look for nurses with MSNs.
+While you might be able to find nurse administrator roles with a BSN, most employers look for nurses with MSNs.

 Check out some of the paths you could take toward a nursing administration career below.